romanmurzac/InternIT/chapter_03_02/README.md

 To select data from `xe_data` table use the code from `src/extract/src/tables/raw/select_xe_table.sql` file.

 ### Staging layer
+Contains intermediate data that has been cleaned, validated, and transformed.
+This layer is used to prepare data for final consumption and supports data quality checks.

 `fact_transaction`
 | Column Name | Data Type | Description |
 | ----- | ----- | ----- |